 Residents in the Leadership in QI Pathway will attend classes in quality improvement taught by in-house experts in the Virginia Mason Production System (VMPS).
 These classes compose the "VMPS for Leaders" curriculum, which is used to train leaders throughout the organization in VMPS methods.
-Residents will have a chance to learn alongside leaders from other departments, and will complete these classes throughout the first two years during protected half days on electives and the Systems-Based Practice rotation.
+This course is now offered remotely.
+After the introductory course during first year, you will attend an intensive one-week in-person course “Leading at Virginia Mason” where you will work alongside fellow leaders in training and experts in the VMPS process within the Kaizen Promotion Office.
 Homework from each class will give residents a chance to apply their learning in a real clinical environment.
 This curriculum will give residents the foundation they need to complete a capstone quality improvement project.

 Applied Learning and Capstone Project

-In the first year, residents will start taking VMPS for Leaders classes during elective time, and will also complete the Systems-Based Practice rotation.
+In the first year, residents will start taking VMPS for Leaders classes during elective time and will also complete the Systems-Based Practice rotation.
 During this rotation, they will participate in a quality improvement event, attend a Patient Safety Alert (PSA) resolution meeting, participate in a “flow tour” and attend weekly "report out" sessions and "stand up" meetings to learn more about improvement work throughout the organization, and meet with various quality leaders in the organization.
-There will also be ample time during the rotation to complete some of the applied learning homework assignments from formal VMPS classes.

 During the end of the first year and beginning of the second year, residents are expected to start working on a Capstone Project.
 They will select a process and apply VMPS tools to gather data on the current state, identify waste, and develop team leadership and facilitation skills.
 After the initial data-gathering state, residents will lead a team first through a formal two-day event to generate and test ideas for improvement, and then through the post-event implementation process.